 The Special Education School of Wayfinder Family Services is a clean and well-kept facility.

-We have a maintenance team who complete on site and repairs promptly when needed.
+We have a maintenance team who complete on-site repairs promptly when needed.
 Classrooms and classroom materials are disinfected regularly.
 There is no evidence of infestation.
 We provide a safe and effective learning environment.
-Our school includes a large pool, sensory play yard and swings, cafeteria, gym, bowling alley, music room and grassy area for activities.
+Our school includes a large pool, sensory play yard and swings, cafeteria, gym, music room, and grassy area for activities.
 Ventilation systems were upgraded at the beginning of Covid 19 school closures.
 Classrooms were reconfigured to allow social distancing whenever possible.
-Physical barriers have been placed on student desks to mitigate risk.
-Our security has been upgraded with more fencing around the facility, an additional security guard at the back gate and badge only access to assigned areas.
-Throughout the coming school year we will continue to look at new upgrades for ventilation, Covid safety and site security.
+Our security has been upgraded with more fencing around the facility, an additional security guard at the back gate, and badge-only access to assigned areas.